cellml/libcellml/docs/dev_building.rst

 Note that CMake is also available on Windows as a GUI (instructions below).
 This section describes how to use CMake on Windows directly from the command line.
-Instructions for running CMake through the command line can be found on the `CMake site <https://cmake.org/runningcmake/>`_ under the heading "Running CMake from the command line".
+Instructions for running CMake through the command line can be found on the :cmake:`CMake site</runningcmake/>` under the heading "Running CMake from the command line".

 For Windows only the location of the libXML2 library must be specified through the command line by adding the parameter::